kaaryasthan/kaaryasthan/README.md

 ### Are you seeking external contributions?

-At this point, I am not really looking for any external contribution.
-I am not sure that I can spend time on pull request review.
+As of now, I am not really looking for any external contributions.
+I am not really sure how much time I can spend on pull request reviews.
 Though if you have any feedback, I would be happy to listen.
-You can send mail
-to: baiju.m.mail AT gmail.com
+You can send your feedback to: baiju.m.mail AT gmail.com

 ### Why did you choose AGPLv3+ as the license?